walidshaari/Certified-Kubernetes-Security-Specialist/README.md

 * Icons/emoji legend
   - :clipboard:  Expand to see more content
   - :confused:   Verify, not best resource yet
-  - :white_circle:  Good overall exam reference
+  - :large_blue_circle: Good overall refence, can be used in the exam
   - :triangular_flag_on_post: External third-party resource, can not be used during exam